josephmasongsong/blog-gocobuy/_posts/2020-08-03-bay-area-housing-market-update-may-2019.md

 layout: post
 title: Bay Area Housing Market Update – May 2019
 description: Home prices in the SF metro are up 13% in 2019, but buyers can increase their purchasing power drastically by teaming up to buy and own together
 image: "/assets/images/cobuy-bay-area-housing-market-update-may-2019-e1557971182234.jpeg"
 date: 2019-05-14T20:00:00.000+00:00
 permalink: bay-area-housing-market-update-may-2019
 hidden: false
+toc: true

 ---
 > If you invest the time earlier to create structure and process around communication, planning, and goal setting, you can prevent missteps before they occur.

-_-Christine Tsai_
+- Christine Tsai

 The month of May holds unique significance for each of us.
 Some pay tribute to small businesses, others pump up their tires for National Bike Month, and many decide to kick off the search for a new home.